secretstartups/handbook/leadership/compensation-review-conversations/index.html.md

    * Your salary will be increased to (insert $ amount in local currency) which is a (insert %) adjustment effective, February 1st.
 2. **Equity Refresh Grant (if applicable)**:
 Sample Script:
-    * "I am (also) pleased to inform you that your equity refresh proposed grant is (insert USD) and will be reviewed for approval at the next applicable quarterly board approval.
-The following factors were considered in determining the equity refresh proposed grant (Talent Assessment, Criticality of Role/Skills, Tenure, Unvested equity holdings).
+    * "I am (also) pleased to inform you that your equity refresh grant is approved at (insert USD).
+The following factors were considered in determining the equity refresh grant (Talent Assessment, Criticality of Role/Skills, Tenure, Unvested equity holdings).
 This means your total unvested equity is $XX based on the share price of $X (as listed on the Total Compensation Statement)".

    * "Thank you for your hard work and I look forward to continuing to work with you!
 Do you have any questions?"